Tacna: Tourist attractions

-Many monuments are located in this city, including the arch of the Alto de la Alianza and the Tacna Parabolic Arch.
+Many monuments are located in this city, including the arch of the Alto de la Alianza Monumental Complex and the Tacna Parabolic Arch.

 Other monuments include a neo-renaissance Cathedral, the Courthouse, the Alameda Bolognesi and the caves of Toquepala, where archaeologists have found some of the oldest human remains in Peru.

+Another important tourist attraction is the Town Hall Theater, the most emblematic theater in Tacna.
+Its construction was promoted after the construction of the Tacna–Arica railway in 1856, as theater companies traveling to La Paz passed through Tacna on their way to Bolivia.
+Taking advantage of this situation, Colonel Cesáreo Vargas, together with Italian businessman Pablo Ferreti, requested permission from the municipality to construct a theater.
+By 1862, the theater was already operating, although only its first floor had been completed.

 Festivities

 The most important festivity in the city is the Semana de Tacna ("Tacna Week"), which runs from August 25–30.

 On 28 August, a large Peruvian flag is shown throughout the city during the Paseo de la Bandera, which celebrates the anniversary of the reincorporation of Tacna into Peruvian sovereignty and is one of the most important patriotic demonstrations in the whole country.
 This tradition started in 1901, during the Chilean administration of Tacna, by a group of tacneños who defied the prohibition of showing Peruvian flags imposed by the Chilean authorities.

 There is an agrarian and industrial fair as part of these celebrations.

 In September, the festival of the Señor de Locumba is celebrated, which draws thousands of faithful people from all over the world.

+Due to migration from the Puno region and neighboring Bolivia, religious festivities such as those honoring the Virgen de la Candelaria and the Virgen de Copacabana are also celebrated in Tacna.
+The celebration in honor of the Virgen de Copacabana takes place in the district of Ciudad Nueva in July.